 August 01, 2012 A small-business environment can mirror that of a high school clique: tight-knit and not especially welcoming to outsiders.
 New blood can stir things up, and not always in a good way.
 It is important for entrepreneurs to consider what effect a new hire will have on current employees and to prepare a core group for the addition of talent in the office.

 Here are a few ways to get your current team on board.

+Talk roles.
 Gather your crew to discuss the exact role of the new person in the workplace, suggests Carol Fitzgibbons, director of organization and talent solutions at BPI Group, a human resources consultancy in Chicago.
 In addition, make sure to discuss how the role will affect everyone else’s job.

 “Especially in a small company, people start to wonder what the addition of a new person means to them,” she says.
 “Current employees may need reassurance that their jobs are safe.”

+Discuss characteristics.
 Paint a detailed verbal picture of the new employee to your current staff, recommends Fitzgibbons.
 Relay information about the person’s experience and positive attributes.

 “Basically, you want to pre-sell the new co-worker to the existing staff and explain why you think they will add value to your company,” she says.
 “This information will help lay the groundwork for people to know who they are before they walk in the door and will set a climate for collaboration.”

+Seek feedback.
 Your current team is tried and true and often privy to new hire behaviors that can evade the top dog.
 Tap into that access by setting up times to chat with team members about the new hire’s progress.
 Fitzgibbons recommends meeting at the end of the new employee’s first week, second week and after the first month.
 Also make sure to ask how the existing team feels about the new person.

 What would you add to this list?
 How do you prepare your employees for a new hire?